RichaSaynak/GH_Student_Details_Database_Nucamp_Portfolio_Project_1/README.md

 5. I got multiple issues while testing the API endpoints.
 I ggogled the errors and solved them.
 6. I had issues while creating integration tests for tables which had foreign keys.
 I googled and got the answers.
 7. I had issues while creating the Git workflow.
 The migration run check was failing.
 Again googled, researched and got the answers.
+8. I have created GIT workflow in the app folder as I was having some issues when I created in the main folder ( 1 folder up the App folder ,the one with docker-compose file ).So, I have created the repository for the workflow where I created the workflow in my app folder.